 The antagonist is the villain.
 It can be a person, animal, or force that prevents the protagonist from achieving their goal.
 The antagonist is often the criminal whom the detective has to find.
 Moreover, this character can be similar to the protagonist or a polar opposite.

-A suspect’s list is basically who has committed this crime and what they are thinking.
+A suspect’s list consists of who has committed this crime and what they are thinking.
 This includes motives and opportunities for each suspect.
 A good list of suspects should include at least five people, but the author may decide to have more.
-Further, the antagonist can also be a part of this list.
+Further, the antagonist can also be a part of this list but do not give away the criminal’s identity too early.

 Step 4: Describe The Crime In Detail